yandex-cloud/docs/en/storage/operations/buckets/policy.md

       * `policy`: Policy name.
 Required parameter.

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).
-   1. Make sure that the configuration files are correct.
+   1. Make sure that the configuration files are valid.
       1. In the command line, go to the directory where you created the configuration file.
       1. Run the check using the command: